-5th District, Southern Region U. S. Coast Guard Auxiliary Annual Dues Notice
+5th District, Southern Region

+U. S. Coast Guard Auxiliary

+Annual Dues Notice

 To: Member Name

-Dues in the amount of $\underline{\$}$ are now due and payable in order for you to retain your membership in the U. S. Coast Guard Auxiliary for $\underline{\textit{Year}}$ .
+Dues in the amount of $\underline{s}$ are now due and payable in order for you to retain your membership in the U. S. Coast Guard Auxiliary for Year.

-Please submit the dues to me before Date , after which I am required by our policies to refer your name to our Flotilla Commander for being delinquent.
+Please submit the dues to me before Date, after which I am required by our policies to refer your name to our Flotilla Commander for being delinquent.
 Thanks!

 Please mail your dues to:

 Address

 Make check payable to: USCG AUXILIARY FLOTILLA

 Please do not use penalty indicia mail to pay.

 Very respectfully,

 Sign

 FSO-FN, Flotilla

-QUALIFICATION FOR VESSEL EXAMINER, INSTRUCTOR OR RECREATIONAL BOATING SAFETY VISITOR From: (Name of Grading Official) То: Flotilla Commander, Flotilla Subj: [VESSEL EXAMINER] [INSTRUCTOR] [RBSV] QUALIFICATION EXAMINATION (Circle one) This is to certify that the following named individual has passed the Qualification Examination with a grade of Date of Examination: Name: (Please Print) Member ID No. (Signature of Grading Official) From: To: Flotilla Commander, Flotilla Director of Auxiliary, Fifth District, Southern Region Subj: [VESSEL EXAMINER] [INSTRUCTOR] [RBSV] QUALIFICATION (Circle one) This is to certify that the above named individual has: Compl eted & passed the required Boating Course, This is one) Course Name Date to certify that as Flotilla Commander, I have verified in AuxInfo that the named individual has: ( Check onducted five supervised examinations in the presence of nught at least two hours of a Public Ed/Member Training class underthe pervision of a qualified instructorthe [ ] Co onducted at least two RBS visits under the supervision of a led RBSV. (name, EMPLID) [ ] Ti nis is a requalification / REYR CCGD (Signature of Flotilla Commander) Date 5 AUX-01 4.(REV 9/09)
+Please use the updated version of this form.
+The updated version may be found in the Leadership Documents section on the D5SR web site.

+$\checkmark$

+QUALIFICATION FOR

+VESSEL EXAMINER, INSTRUCTOR OR

+RECREATIONAL BOATING SAFETY VISITOR

+From:

+(Name of Grading Official)

+To: Flotilla Commander, Flotilla

+10. Flotina Commandel, Flotina

+Subj: [VESSEL EXAMINER] [INSTRUCTOR] [RBSV] QUALIFICATION EXAMINATION (Circle one)

+This is to certify that the following named individual has passed the Qualification Examination

+with a grade of Date of Examination:

+Name: (Please Print) Member ID No.

+(Signature of Grading Official)

+From: Flotilla Commander, Flotilla

+To: Director of Auxiliary, Fifth District, Southern Region

+Subj: [VESSEL EXAMINER] [INSTRUCTOR] [RBSV] QUALIFICATION

+(Circle one)

+This is to certify that the above named individual has:

+Completed & passed the required Boating Course,

+Course Name Date This is to certify that as Flotilla commander, I have verified in AuxInfo that the named individual has: ( Check

+one)

+[] Conducted five supervised examinations in the presence of

+qualified VE for initial qualification. (name, EMPLID)

+[] Taught at least two hours of a Public Ed/Member Training class under the

+supervision of a qualified instructor. (name, EMPLID)

+[] Conducted at least two RBS visits under the supervision of a

+qualified RBSV. (name, EMPLID)

+[] This is a requalification / REYR

+(Signature of Flotilla Commander) Date

+CCGD5 AUX-01 4.(REV 9/09)